 bedrock-agentcore:InvokeGateway |

-Caller (Claude Code user) | Gateway | Inbound: To pass Gateway's IAM authentication |
+Caller (Claude Code user) | Gateway | Inbound: To pass Gateway IAM authentication |

 bedrock-agentcore:InvokeAgentRuntime |

-Gateway's IAM role | Runtime | Outbound: For Gateway to call Runtime |
+Gateway IAM role | Runtime | Outbound: For Gateway to call Runtime |

-ecr:BatchGetImage, etc. |
+ecr:BatchGetImage etc. |

-Runtime's IAM role | ECR repository | For Runtime to pull container images |
+Runtime IAM role | ECR repository | For Runtime to pull container images |

-# Policy for Gateway to invoke Runtime
+# Policy for Gateway to call Runtime

 resource "aws_iam_role_policy" "gateway_invoke_runtime" {